-Because of the time and effort taken to customize this guard, it is more expensive than the others but the benefits outweigh the costs.
+Because of the time and effort taken to customize this guard, it is more expensive than the others – but the benefits outweigh the costs.

 Do-it-yourself teeth molding kit & online dental labs

-Tongue biting or gum biting can cause a lot of irritation and damage to those sensitive areas.
-What’s worse- once you’ve already started the biting it can grow into a strange and painful habit.
-The solution to fend off any further harm to your sensitive fleshy, muscular organ and/or surrounding tissue is to wear soft, tailor made to your precise dental physiology night mouth guards on both the upper and lower teeth.
+Tongue biting or cheek biting can cause a lot of irritation and damage to those sensitive areas.
+Worse, once you’ve already started abnormal biting it can grow into a painful habit.
+The solution to fend off any further harm to the muscular tongue and surrounding tissue is to wear tailor-made night guards on both the upper and lower teeth.

 I’m Clenching My Teeth During The Day.
 Do I Need A Night Guard?

 You should first get a clear understanding of two things: What is a mouth guard for teeth grinding, and what is its purpose?
 A mouth guard for teeth grinding (also known as a night guard) is an oral appliance for the purpose of treating protecting the teeth as well as preventing dental problems.
 As the name suggests, a night guard is a mouth guard that is worn during sleep.
 However, a night guard can be worn for daytime use, too.
 Usually a thin, unobtrusive, 1mm night guard would be worn during the day.